 Spain is one of the most popular LGBT friendly-destinations for its supreme weather, sunny beaches and laid back, open-minded residents.
-Both Madrid and Barcelona are two of the most visited cities for gay vacations in Europe and Madrid even moreso after hosting the 2014 IGLTA Annual Global Convention.
-Already one of the most liberal countries in the world, same-sex marriages and adoptions have been legal in Spain since 2005.
+Both Madrid and Barcelona are two of the most visited cities for gay vacations in Europe.
+Already one of the most liberal countries in the world, same-sex marriages and adoptions have been legal since 2005.

 The capital of Catalonia, Barcelona is a striking balance of Mediterranean and cosmopolitan.
 Eixample is where the gay friendly clubs, hotels and bars can be found.
 A trendy district in the heart of the historic and artistically inclined city, favorite activities include shopping in the Gothic Quarter, dancing the night away at the discos and enjoying the thumping house beats.

 Spain’s capital and all-around most popular tourist destination in the country, Chueca is known as the Soho of Madrid and the center of the gay action.
 With upscale cafes, avant-garde fashion and hip shops, this area which was once dangerous and run down is now a thriving metropolis.
 Enjoy wine and tapas before heading out to the pulsating clubs for beautiful people enjoying life to the fullest.